jakearchibald/responsive-gallery/README.md

 * Keeps the media queries in CSS
 * Fast enough to work on resize

-However, this solution is dirty as hell, but it works, (here's an example)[http://jakearchibald.github.com/responsive-gallery/].
+However, this solution is dirty as hell, but it works, [here's an example](http://jakearchibald.github.com/responsive-gallery/).

 # Usage